zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

       **Note:** You can click the name of a policy on this page to view and edit it.

-## **STEP 8:** Create a Dynamic Group
+## **Task 8:** Create a Dynamic Group
 Dynamic groups allow you to group Oracle Cloud Infrastructure compute instances as "principal" actors (similar to user groups).
 You can then create policies to permit instances to make API calls against Oracle Cloud Infrastructure services.
 When you create a dynamic group, rather than adding members explicitly to the group, you instead define a set of matching rules to define the group members.
 For example, a rule could specify that all instances in a particular compartment are members of the dynamic group.
 The members can change dynamically as instances are launched and terminated in that compartment.

-In this step, you will first gather the Data Catalog instance's OCID which you will use when you create the Dynamic Group.
+In this task, you will first gather the Data Catalog instance's OCID which you will use when you create the Dynamic Group.
 Next, you create a Dynamic Group that includes the specific data catalog instance OCID as a resource in the group.

 1. Open the **Navigation** menu and click **Analytics & AI**.
 Under **Data Lake**, select **Data Catalog**.